proeung/putra/_work/ibm.md

 - Updated old Drupal pages (Page Builder and Product page types) from v18 to v19 using Fractal as a stop-gap solution to the full release of Carbon for IBM.com Library.
 - Contributed components to the Carbon for IBM.com Web Components and React packages used and ingested by AEM Sites, the content publishing tool for the marketing site.
-- Created an extension library of Carbon called "Carbon for AEM" to manage new branding expressions and components that are intended for experimental usage within the IBM.com AEM Sites.
+- Created an extension library of the Carbon Design System called "Carbon for AEM" to manage new branding expressions and components that are intended for experimental usage within the IBM.com AEM Sites.
-- Helped unified Masthead across multiple content ecosystems within IBM.com.
+- Helped unify the Global Masthead component across multiple content ecosystems within IBM.com.
-- Managed a team of talented front-end developers as well as engaged with cross-functional teams, including Design Directors, Digital Strategists, and Product Managers, to prototype, A/B test, and launch custom branded experiences.
+- Managed a team of talented front-end developers as well as engage with cross-functional teams, including Design Directors, Digital Strategists, and Product Managers, to prototype, A/B test, and launch custom branded experiences